PrefPaint: Enhancing Medical Image Inpainting through Expert Human Feedback: Pilot Study

 \subsection{Apparatus and Procedure}

-Participants rated the performance of each of the four methods on a scale of 1 to 5 across four metrics based on their perspectives.
+Participants rated the performance of each of the four methods on a scale of 1 ("very bad") to 5 ("very good") across four metrics based on their perspectives.
 The evaluation was carried out using a custom-built web-based interface that displayed images in real time.

 The pilot study was conducted both online and in-person to ensure diverse participation.
 Online participants were given detailed instructions and a tutorial session to familiarize them with the evaluation process, while in-person participants received direct assistance if needed.
 Data collected was securely stored and later analyzed to produce the Mean Opinion Scores (MOS) for each metric and method combination.